GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/5-organize-code-using-modules.md

 The `export` statement explicitly makes a component in one module available to other modules, while the `import` statement allows you to consume that component from another module.
 Modules are declarative; the `import` and `export` statements at the file level describe the relationships between them.

 ![Modules are connected to each other through a series of export and import statements. ](../media/m07_modules.jpg)

-Returning to the greetings example in the earlier units, how can this scenario be implemented as modules instead of namespaces?
-Recall that the example includes two functions called `returnGreeting` that each perform different tasks, plus a helper function called `getLength` that's used by one of the `returnGreeting` functions.
-Let's see what this scenario looks like implemented as modules.

-> [!NOTE]
-> To implement modules, you need to use an IDE.
-This is not possible to do this in the Playground.
-See the Lab setup section later in this module for more information about setting up a development environment in Visual Studio Code.